ryankrdh/Springboard-Career-Track/Section I/AJAX/notes.md

 For now, all you need to know is that a promise is like a placeholder for a future value.
 We want to wait for the promise to have that value before proceeding.
 But we don’t know when the promise will receive its value!

+Handling Asynchronous Code
+Asynchronicity
+AJAX requests are asynchronous

+The axios.get() completes before the response is received This means that if we want to use the data we get back from our AJAX requests, we need to wait until the response has been given to us
+We’re going to use two newer keywords in JS to do this: async and await!
+Await
+Here’s what it looks like:

+await axios.get('/api/card');

+// returns response object, with `.data` as response body The code is asynchronous, but it “waits” for the AJAX request to complete.